Kavan (film): Release

 Kavan was released worldwide on 31 March 2017 alongside Dora.
 It had its world premiere in Dubai the day before.
 Kavan would release in a total of 624 screens, where 324 of the screens were in Tamil Nadu, 44 in Karnataka and 37 in Kerala.
-In the overseas area, the film released in more than 170 screens.
+Overseas, the film released in more than 170 screens.
 The official trailer of the film was released on 11 March 2017 on YouTube, reaching 1 million views within a day.

 Critical reception

 The film received mostly positive reviews from critics.
-India Today gave it a 3/5 and said that "Vijay Sethupathi shines in this media-bashing, media-glorifying film".
-The Indian Express rated it 3/5 and said that it was "fun to watch".
+Writing for India Today, Srivatsan gave it a 3/5 and said that "Vijay Sethupathi shines in this media-bashing, media-glorifying film".
+Manoj Kumar R pf The Indian Express rated it 3/5 and said that it was "fun to watch".
 Sreedhar Pillai writing for Firstpost rated it a 3/5 and called it a "commercial entertainer, which keeps you hooked".
 Sify praised the film by calling it "a well-made commercial film that delivers a solid kick".
 M. Suganth from The Times of India gave it a 3/5 and said that it "keeps us engaged with its crowd-pleasing quality".
 In contrast, Gautaman Bhaskaran from Hindustan Times rated it 2/5 and called it "a film without focus, but Vijay Sethupathi shines, as usual".
 Baradwaj Rangan rated it 1/5 and called it "a 'satire' on the television industry", which "is overlong and laughably overblown".

 Box office

-The film had an excellent opening at the box office collecting ₹101 million on its opening weekend in Tamil Nadu alone, where ₹31.0 million was its opening day collection, increasing to a number of ₹42.0 million on its second day, with the help of positive word of mouth.
+The film had a strong opening at the box office collecting ₹101 million on its opening weekend in Tamil Nadu alone, where ₹31 million was its opening day collection, increasing to a number of ₹42 million on its second day, with the help of positive word of mouth.
 In its second week, the film grossed ₹200 million in Tamil Nadu alone within 10 days of its release, despite Kaatru Veliyidai releasing, it still held strong at the box office.

+Accolades

+In early 2026, the Government of Tamil Nadu announced the Tamil Nadu State Film Awards for films released between 2016 and 2022.
+Kavan won in two categories: Best Supporting Actor (Bose Venkat) and Best Music Director (Hiphop Tamizha).
+Venkat's win caused scepticism among netizens, who speculated his closeness with the then ruling party, the Dravida Munnetra Kazhagam, enabled his victory.